Hong Kong protesters call for inquiry into police tactics

-HONG KONG (AP) - Tens of thousands of Hong Kong protesters have kicked off a march from a public park to call for an independent investigation into police tactics.
+HONG KONG (AP) - Tens of thousands of people were marching in Hong Kong on Sunday in another massive anti-government demonstration, this one principally calling for an independent investigation into police tactics used during previous protests.

-Marching under sweltering heat, protesters dressed in black walked Sunday behind a large banner reading “Independent Inquiry for Rule of Law.”
+Walking in sweltering heat, protesters dressed in black kicked off the demonstration from a public park, carrying a large banner that read “Independent Inquiry for Rule of Law.”

-Massive pro-democracy protests began last month in opposition to a contentious extradition bill that would have allowed Hong Kong residents to stand trial in mainland China, where critics say their rights would be compromised.
+Large protests began last month in opposition to a contentious extradition bill that would have allowed Hong Kong residents to stand trial in mainland China, where critics say their rights would be compromised.

-The city’s leader has declared the bill dead, but some protesters are also calling for her to resign amid growing concerns about the steady erosion of civil rights in the Chinese territory.
+Hong Kong’s leader, Carrie Lam, has declared the bill dead, but protesters are dissatisfied with her refusal to formally withdraw the bill.
+Some are also calling for her to resign amid growing concerns about the steady erosion of civil rights in city.

-The demonstrations have since ballooned into calls for democratic reforms and an investigation into alleged police brutality.
+A former British colony, Hong Kong is a Chinese territory that has been promised certain democratic freedoms under the framework of “one country, two systems.”
+Fueled by anger at Lam and an enduring distrust of the Communist Party-ruled central government in Beijing, the demonstrations have ballooned into calls for electoral reform and an investigation into alleged police brutality.

+“Free Hong Kong!
+Democracy now!” the protesters chanted on Sunday, forming a dense procession through Hong Kong’s Wan Chai district as they were joined by others who had been waiting in side streets.

 Sign up for Daily Newsletters